What Are Qualified Charitable Distributions?

 - QCD FAQ

-What is a qualified charitable donation?
+What qualifies as a qualified charitable distribution?

 Why is a QCD better than a charitable deduction?